tdj28/blog/content/en/blog/post/tech/ml/wiggle_while_you_work/index.md

 ![GenAI generated image (via DALLE)](image.png)

-We next create a synthetic video via RunwayML using this image as the starting frame.
+I next create a synthetic video via RunwayML using this image as the starting frame.
 As of the writing of this post, Alpha 3 turbo generates ten seconds of video at 24 fps:

 {{< youtube S5doxU8cw4Y >}}